 Unexpected events happen in your life.
 You or a family member will get unwell.
 Something important will break, and you’ll need to spend money to fix it.
 You might lose your job, or someone in a position of power mistreats you.
 There is a lot in life that you cannot control.

 We must keep going.
 Be aware of your mind when it tells you that you need to feel different first before you can try something uncomfortable.
 We don’t need more motivation or confidence to get up and get going.
 We don’t need to feel less anxious before we do something scary, and we don’t need to feel less depressed before we do something fun.
-Persistence is vital, and it often helps to dig deep, and compassionately move your feet to change your predicament.
+Persistence is vital, and it often helps to dig deep and compassionately move your feet to change your predicament.

 How we support you

 Our team of therapists, counsellors and psychologists will support you to keep practising the skills that make a difference.
-Lean on us, because that is why we are here.
+Lean on us because that is why we are here.

 In Summary